 The Tax Cuts and Jobs Act (TCJA) removed the miscellaneous itemized deduction.
 It was completely removed.
 This deduction formerly resided at Section 67 of the Internal Revenue Code.
 Its passing wasn’t mourned or even noticed by most.

 Often overlooked but quite valuable, these miscellaneous itemized deductions include odds & ends of taxpayer expenses such as: Unreimbursed employee expenses, job education, safe deposit, tax preparation, and among other things – Attorney’s Fees paid by individuals.
+There are also the bog bite incidents that need proper legal help and compensation.

 The TCJA rests, at least in part, on the rationale that only about one-third of all taxpayers itemize.
 The reverse of that statement being two-thirds of all taxpayers don’t itemize.